lofservices/jsdeveloper1/README.md

-# Looking for you big break?
+# Looking for your big break?

 Do you have a good grasp of web front-end fundamentals? | Do you think about usability when you interact with technology? | Are you eager to grow in the field you love by working hard?
 :---:|:---:|:---: